Sarge02/Lorem-Ipsum/README.md

 ### Features
 * Job Listings: Employers can submit job openings on your website, specifying the type of worker they need (skilled tradesman, entry-level laborer, etc.), the job location, and the duration of the job.
-* Matching Algorithm: Your website can use a matching algorithm to suggest potential workers to employers based on their job requirements and the workers' profiles.
+* Matching System: The website has a matching system to allow availible contractors and companies with work requests to be matched with each other for jobs.
-* Worker Profiles: Workers can create profiles on your website, including their skills, work experience, and availability.
+* Worker Profiles: Workers can create profiles on your website, with all of their information.
-* Communication Tools: Employers and workers can communicate through your website to discuss job details, schedule interviews, and negotiate terms.
 * Job Board Management: As the middleman, you can manage the job board by reviewing job postings, verifying worker qualifications, and facilitating payments.
 * Rating System: You could implement a rating system where employers can rate workers based on their performance, and workers can rate employers based on their job experience.
 * Mobile Optimization: Your website should be optimized for mobile devices, making it easy for employers and workers to access and use on-the-go.